Table of content

 Are All-on-4 teeth as strong as natural teeth?

-Do I always need sinus lifts with All-on-4?
+Do I always need a sinus lift with All-on-4?